Monthon-Paul/mpsh/README.md

 # MPSH
 Authors: Monthon Paul

-Last Updated: 2/4/2024
+Last Updated: 3/6/2024

 ## Purpose

 MPSH is a simple implementation of a shell in C,
 It demonstrates the basics of how a shell works.
-Many features can exec program, piping, redirection, listing, run backgrounds Other features I plan to implemnent are Crt-C, Crt-Z, foreground, background, and jobs later
+Many features can exec program, piping, redirection, listing, run backgrounds, list of jobs, etc.
+Other features I plan to implemnent are Ctrl-C, Ctrl-Z, foreground, and background later

-* Only builtins are: `cd`, `exit`.
+* builtins commands: `help`, `quit`, `cd`, `hisotry`, `jobs`.

 ## Running